open-goal/jak-project/README.md

 ## Current Status

-So far, we've decompiled around 400,000 lines of GOAL code, out of an estimated 500,000 total lines.
+So far, we've decompiled around 400,000 lines of GOAL code, out of an estimated 500,000 total lines from the original game.
 We have a working OpenGL renderer which renders most of the game world and foreground.
 Levels are fully playable, and you can finish the game with 100% completion!
-There is currently *no* audio.

 Here are some screenshots of the renderer:
 ![](./docs/img/promosmall1.png)